-- B6.4-1 All areas used for the storage and treatment of effluent generated from primary production\ activities must meet the following separation distances: - a) 300 metres from any residential boundary dwelling\, marae\ or places of assembly; - b) 55 metres from any road^ boundary\; - c) 50 metres from any river, lake or wetland^; and - d) 80 metres from any other boundary\. - B6.4-2 Rule B6.4-1 does not apply to septic tanks.
+B6.4-1 All areas used for the storage and treatment of effluent generated from primary production activities must meet the following separation distances:

+a) 300 metres from any residential boundary dwelling, marae or places of assembly located on a property under separate ownership;

+- b) 55 metres from any road^ boundary;

+- c) 50 metres from any river, lake or wetland^; and

+- d) 80 metres from any other boundary.

+B6.4-2 Rule B6.4-1 does not apply to septic tanks.